bsmiguelangel/pNimble/README.md

 * Confirmed compatibility with the CRAN version of `nimble`.
 The development version of `nimble` is no longer required for installing or using `pNimble`.
 * Renamed the `sd.theta` argument in the Leroux CAR distribution to `sd`.
 * Added safe error handling for WAIC and posterior summaries, so that posterior samples are still returned when these calculations fail.
+* Added `MCMCproblems()` to identify parameters with problematic MCMC behaviour and optionally produce traceplots only for those parameters.

 ## To do